bonds/hnweekly/README.md

 goodness going down, but I only need the top stuff.

-My new diet consists of the top 10 HN articles of the past week, delivered once a week, every Sunday morning, through this app and [r2e], a tool that checks for updated RSS feeds and emails them out.
-Oh, and [leechblock], to keep me honest. :)
+My new diet consists of the top 10 HN articles of the past week, delivered once a week, every Sunday morning, through this app and [r2e][2], a tool that checks for updated RSS feeds and emails them out.
+Oh, and [leechblock][3], to keep me honest. :)

   [1]: http://hnweekly.herokuapp.com/